domenico-piol/ansible-pg-container/README.md

 # ansible-pg-container
-A container containing Python, PIP, Ansible- and PostgreSQL-Client
+A container containing Python, Ansible- and PostgreSQL-Client